 Sustainability.
 We aim to integrate environmental responsibility and sustainability into our operational and product strategies.
-We will seek to reduce our carbon footprint by the manner through which we bring our games and services to players and by making environmentally-conscious choices in our offices worldwide.
-We have recently engaged a consultant to assist us in global real estate energy benchmarking and reporting and with finding opportunities both to reduce our carbon footprint and find opportunities for cost savings.
+We will seek to reduce our carbon footprint by the manner through which we bring our games and services to players and by making environmentallyconscious choices in our offices worldwide.
+We have engaged a consultant to assist us in global real estate energy benchmarking and reporting.
+We have started with surveying our level 1 and 2 emissions and we will be seeking opportunities both to reduce our carbon footprint and find opportunities for cost savings.

 Community.
 We believe it is important to be part of and to support the communities in which we operate.
 We have established an employee charitable giving platform, Next Level, through which we match certain employee contributions and otherwise support charitable organizations of our employees' choosing.
-In addition to our other volunteerism and giving initiatives, for the months of April and May 2020, our labels came together to donate 5% of Net Bookings (after platform fees) from in-game purchases from Grand Theft Auto Online and Red Dead Online from Rockstar Games, NBA 2K20 and NBA 2K19 from 2K Games, Dragon City from Social Point, as well as from full-game digital sales of The Outer Worlds from Private Division, to support an array of COVID-19 charities and local businesses in need.
-As a result of this effort, we raised over \$10 million and provided support to more than 170 organizations throughout the world, including Covenant House, Doctors Without Borders/Médecins Sans Frontières (MSF), Feeding America, International Medical Corps, Robin Hood Foundation, Akshaya Patra Foundation, War Child, Centrepoint and Save The Children.
-Our efforts supported food banks, shelters and relief funds for small businesses in the regions where we operate; and endowed numerous industry-related organizations to deliver essential in-home STEM education and game design programs for students.
+In addition to our other volunteerism and giving initiatives, for the months of April and May 2020, our labels came together to donate 5% of Net Bookings (after platform fees) from in-game purchases from Grand Theft Auto Online and Red Dead Online from Rockstar Games, NBA 2K20 and NBA 2K19 from 2K Games, Dragon City from Socialpoint, as well as from full-game digital sales of The Outer Worlds from Private Division, to support an array of COVID-19 charities and local businesses in need.
+During fiscal 2021, across our Company and labels, we donated nearly \$20 million to provide support to approximately 200 organizations throughout the world, including Covenant House, Doctors Without Borders/Médecins Sans Frontières (MSF), Feeding America, International Medical Corps, Robin Hood Foundation, Akshaya Patra Foundation, War Child, Centrepoint and Save The Children.
+Our efforts supported food banks, shelters and first responders; provided healthcare workers and hospitals with protective equipment; funded research for a COVID-19 vaccine; provided relief funds for small businesses in the regions where we operate; and endowed numerous industry-related organizations to deliver essential in-home STEM education and game design programs for Students.
 We also made significant donations to organizations that are combating racial injustice, including Lawyers Committee for Civil Rights Under Law, NAACP Legal Defense and Education Fund, Inc., and Southern Poverty Law Center, and we have also matched our employees' donations to related causes.